 This has been a favorite recipe of mine for years, and I’m so excited to finally be sharing it with you!
 Vegetable korma is a deliciously spiced dish that is most commonly associated with India, but variations of it can also be found in Pakistan and Bangladesh.
 Whenever I get take-out from my favorite local Indian food restaurant, veggie korma is the first thing that always comes to my mind to order.
 I hope you will love my subtly spicy and richly flavored take on this dish as much as we do, it is creamy comfort food at its finest!

-📋 Why You’ll Love this Vegetable Korma
+📋 Why You’ll Love This Recipe

 - Only requires one pan, making clean-up a breeze.